Required minimum distributions (RMDs)

 What can I do with my RMD if I don’t need it?

 If you don’t need your RMD, there are several options available, including some which will help you avoid taxation on that money.
-If you’re okay with paying the tax liability, you can invest the money into a taxable brokerage account or roll it into a Roth IRA, where it can grow tax-free for as long as you want.
-To avoid taxation, you can donate the money to charity.
+If you’re okay with paying the tax liability, you can invest the money into a taxable brokerage account or roll it into a Roth IRA, where it potentially can grow tax-free for as long as you want.
+Beneficiaries who are at least age 70 ½ can consider making a Qualified Charitable Distribution from the IRA to a qualified charity.

 Get financially happy.